-How often was the URS Rules 13(d) invoked?
-What factors have been considered by Examiners in making that determination?
+How often has URS Rules 13(d) been invoked?
+What factors have been cited by Examiners in making that determination?

 URS Rules 13(d): If after considering the submissions the Examiner finds that the Complaint was brought in bad faith or was brought primarily to harass the domain name holder, the Examiner shall declare in its Determination that the Complaint was brought in bad faith and constitutes an abuse of the URS proceeding.